0xyassine/poc-seeker/README.md

   - **Description**: Sets a limit on the number of entries returned by Sploitus, allowing users to control the volume of data fetched.
 This is optional and can help in managing the output more effectively.
   - **Default Limit**: 10
   - **Example**: `./poc-seeker.sh --sploitus-limit 20 --query "CVE-2023-40028"`

+- `-gl` | `--github-limit`
+  - **Description**: Sets a limit on the number of entries returned by GitHub, allowing users to control the volume of data fetched.
+This is optional and can help in managing the output more effectively.
+  - **Default Limit**: 10
+  - **Example**: `./poc-seeker.sh --github-limit 20 --query "CVE-2023-40028"`

 - `-o` | `--output`
   - **Description**: Saves the output of the search to a file.
 This option is beneficial for users who wish to review the results at a later time or keep a record of their searches.